-(2) Termination fees for a follow-up examination shall be as follows:

-- (3) The rescheduling and termination fees shall apply to the agreed-upon follow-up DIMEs under section 11-7(B).
-The fees shall be determined based on the section 11-7(D) category that would have applied. - (F) If the DIME physician reschedules the follow-up examination more than two (2) times, the physician shall pay \$250.00 fee to the paying party. - (G) The DIME physician shall refund the follow-up examination fee minus the termination fee to the paying party within ten (10) days of receiving the notice of termination. - (H) The parties and the DIME physician may use the Notice of Reschedule or Termination form to notify the DIME Unit of any rescheduling, termination, or failure to attend the follow-up examination. - (I) For follow-up exams scheduled with the original DIME physician, the parties shall submit additional medical records in accordance with section 11-4(B).
-For follow-up exams scheduled with a new DIME physician, the parties shall submit the entire medical records packet in accordance with section 11-4(B).
+(3) The rescheduling and termination fees shall apply to the agreed-upon follow-up DIMEs under section 11-7(B).
+The fees shall be determined based on the section 11-7(D) category that would have applied.

+(F) If the DIME physician reschedules the follow-up examination more than two (2) times, the physician shall pay \$250.00 fee to the paying party.

+(G) The DIME physician shall refund the follow-up examination fee minus the termination fee to the paying party within ten (10) days of receiving the notice of termination.

+- (H) The parties and the DIME physician may use the Notice of Reschedule or Termination form to notify the DIME Unit of any rescheduling, termination, or failure to attend the follow-up examination. - (I) The parties may submit additional medical records prior to the follow-up appointment in accordance with section 11-4(B).